SoapyD/funkyweave/README.md

 ## Updates

+* **v1.1.2** - added means of enabling and disabling logging using env var and/or function.
 * **v1.0.3** - updated cluster naming to automaticaly remove special characters if used in node naming.

 ## Further Reading